 After the Revolutionary War, much of the land along Lick Brook was used for timber and agricultural purposes.
-By the 1970’s, much of the land had reverted to forest and then acquired by Moss Sweedler.
-Sweedler had left 128 acres of the “Lost Gorge” to the Finger Lakes Land Trust in his will, but owing to development pressures nearby, the Land Trust outright purchased the gorge and waterfalls at a fraction of the estimated value of the land, creating the Sweedler Preserve.
+By the 1970s, much of the area had reverted to forest and then acquired by Moss Sweedler.
+Sweedler had left 128 acres of the “Lost Gorge” to the Finger Lakes Land Trust in his will.
+Still, owing to development pressures nearby, the Land Trust outright purchased the gorge and waterfalls at a fraction of the estimated value of the land, creating the Sweedler Preserve.
 Upstream, the Thayer family donated a conservation easement to the Land Trust in 1998, a continuation of the family’s commitment to land preservation in the region.

-- Lower Lick Brook Falls, a 25-foot waterfall along the Sweedler Blue Trail and Finger Lakes Trail.
+- Lower Lick Brook Falls, a 25-foot segmented fan waterfall along the Sweedler Blue Trail and Finger Lakes Trail.

-- Middle Lick Brook Falls, a 50-foot waterfall along the Sweedler Blue Trail.
+- Middle Lick Brook Falls, a 50-foot fan waterfall along the Sweedler Blue Trail.

 There are four trails within the preserves: